Recruiting Rules for Coaches

 Coaches may not initiate contact with an athlete enrolled at another four-year institution.
 It is permissible to contact a student who is currently enrolled at a two-year institution once the student completes the academic year in which the student utilizes his/her first season of competition.
 The student does not need to have competed at their current institution for this regulation to apply.
 Enrollment is the triggering factor.

-A prospective student enrolled at another institution may contact members of a coaching staff at any time.
-However, the athletics director or faculty athletics representative must notify the institution where the athlete is presently enrolled within 10 days following the first contact.
+A prospective student or a student who is enrolled at another institution may contact members of a coaching staff at any time.
+However, if the student is currently enrolled at an institution (two-year or four-year school), the athletics director or faculty athletics representative must notify the institution where the athlete is presently enrolled within 10 days following the first contact.
 A coach or another representative of a member institution may respond to a contact by an athlete only after the enrolled athlete’s institution has been properly notified.

-Initial emails, voicemails and texts left by a prospective student for a member of the athletics department that are not responded to, addressed, or returned are not considered communications requiring notification.
-If at any point the prospective student-athlete does make contact with the athletics director, faculty athletics representative, or coach which is not ignored in the same manner described above, notification must be made in writing to the prospective students enrolled institution within 10 days of the contact.
+Initial emails, voicemails and texts left by a student for a member of the athletics department that are not responded to, addressed, or returned are not considered communications requiring notification.
+If at any point the student does make contact with the athletics director, faculty athletics representative, or coach which is not ignored in the same manner described above, notification must be made in writing to the student's current institution within 10 days of the contact.

 Recruiting Non-Enrolled Students: